oils-for-unix/blog-code/typescript/README.md

 - Types and Programming Languages, e.g. Chapter 11 Lambda Calculus
   - Doesn't have examples!
+  - No parser!
+Hard to write tests!

 - Dragon Book: Shockingly, doesn't have code for a type checker!
   - Somehow I didn't realize this for awhile

 - TODO: look at Essentials of Programming Languages?
   - Does not have parser?

+## Fiddly Things I learned from Oils

+- Representing Tokens, location info
+- Lexer modes for ""
+- Writing down the grammar first, then writing the recursive descent parser
+  - errors should "fall out" cleanly

+General them is "exhaustive reasoning" -- languages have many conditionals, and it's important to tame them.